What is secondary breast cancer?

 How does cancer spread from the breast?

-Breast cancer cells that have spread may form another tumour.
-The tumour in the other part of the body is made up of breast cancer cells.
-Your doctor will treat it with drugs that work for breast cancer.
-For example, a secondary breast cancer in the lung is treated with breast cancer drugs.
-It is not treated with drugs for lung cancer.
+The secondary cancer is made up of breast cancer cells.
+Doctors treat it with the same drugs used to treat breast cancer.
+For example, a secondary breast cancer in the lung is treated as breast cancer, not lung cancer.

 Local and regional recurrence of breast cancer